pretix/pretix-docs/docs/tutorial/single-events/products.md

 We will now create the discount ticket based on the "Standard ticket" we edited in the previous step.
 There are two advantages to this approach: First, we do not have to repeat all the same steps, and second, we are reducing our risk of forgetting any of them.
+This is especially useful when you have more complex product settings than shown for this tutorial.

-We will not be needing the "Reduced ticket".
+We will not be needing the "Reduced ticket" anymore.
 We will navigate to the products page, click the red :btn-icon:fa3-trash:: delete button next to the reduced ticket, and confirm that we want to delete it.

 Back on the product overview, we will click the :btn-icon:fa3-copy:: clone button next to the standard ticket in order to clone it.